fluid-project/fluid-publish/README.md

                 <code>publishHint</code>
             </td>
             <td>
-                A hint for addressing an issue where publishing to the registry fails.
+                A hint for addressing an issue where publishing a standard release to the registry fails.
             </td>
             <td>
                 "Ensure that you have access to publish to the registry and that the current version does not already exist.\n"